LDAWG-a11y/a11yWebApp/src/guides/accessible-basic-disclosure-widgets.md

 Pretty straightforward stuff so far, we just have a heading and a `div`, each has some content and each has a class which we can hook on to with CSS and JS.

 That's the only HTML we will write in a HTML file, we'll add some HTML, but we're going to do that in JS as we're progressively enhancing our accordions.
 Let's imagine we have several accordions on a page and they each use the same HTML as above and one of our users comes along and for whatever reason they're accessing the page without JS, they would get a page with several headings, each with some content, nothing is lost, nothing is inaccessible to them.
-Sure, they may not get the same experience you or your team designed, but what is important, is they get the experience they chose or the best experience their device or connection would let them have.
+Sure, they may not get the same experience you or your team designed, but what is important, is they get the experience they chose or the best experience their device or connection will let them have.

+### Let's modify out HTML with JS

 Let's make this accordion interactive, what's the correct HTML element we need for that?
 Yep, the trusty `button` element (I'm going to write my JS as if we had more than 1 accordion, as often we will).